-1.1 INTRODUCTION
+1.1 Introduction

 Community improvement planning is commonly used as a tool to provide assistance to municipalities to address challenges related to growth management, accessibility and development.
-It provides a means of planning and financing development activities that effectively assist in the redevelopment of lands, buildings and infrastructure, as well as the creation of affordable housing, as through the implementation of various financial incentives.
+It provides a means of planning and financing development activities that effectively assist in the redevelopment of lands, buildings and infrastructure through the implementation of various financial incentives.